matthiasn/meins/iwaswhere-web/README.md

-# iWasWhere
+# iwaswhere-web

-This is the web and backend portion of a system for tracking the user's movement in space, plus related tasks and ideas.
+This is the **web application** part of **iWasWhere**.
+You can read more about the motivation **[here](../README.md)**.
+This system is written in **Clojure** and **ClojureScript**, making use of the **[systems-toolbox](https://github.com/matthiasn/systems-toolbox)** for its architecture.

-## Usage
+## Installation

 Before first usage, you want to install the **[Bower](http://bower.io)** dependencies:

     $ bower install

-Once this is done, you can start the application as usual:
+Next, you need to compile the **ClojureScript**:

+    $ lein cljsbuild once release

+This will compile the ClojureScript into JavaScript using `:advanced` optimization.

+The styling is maintained via **SASS** in a bunch of `.scss` files.
+These need to be converted to CSS:

+    $ lein sass once

+There is no **CSS** framework involved here.
+Rather, the styling is self-contained, which is possible thanks to **[CSS Flexible Box Layout](https://www.w3.org/TR/css-flexbox-1/)**.
+It's great for layout.
+You should learn it.

+## Usage

+Once you have completed all the steps in the previous section, all you need to do is:

     $ lein run

 This will run the application on **[http://localhost:8888/](http://localhost:8888/)**.
-However, we will still need to compile the ClojureScript:
+By default, the webserver exposed by the systems-toolbox library listens on port 8888 and only binds to the localhost interface.
+You can use environment variables to change this behavior, for example:

+    $ HOST="0.0.0.0" PORT=8888 lein run

+## Development

+During development, it makes sense to automatically recompile the **ClojureScript** when any change is detected.
+You can use **cljsbuild**, which works very well, but requires reloading the web page:

     $ lein cljsbuild auto release

-This will compile the ClojureScript into JavaScript using `:advanced` optimization.

-You can also use **[Figwheel](https://github.com/bhauman/lein-figwheel)** to automatically update the application as you make changes.
+Alternatively, you can use **[Figwheel](https://github.com/bhauman/lein-figwheel)** to automatically update the application as you make changes.
 For that, open another terminal:

     $ lein figwheel

-By default, the webserver exposed by the systems-toolbox library listens on port 8888 and only binds to the localhost interface.
-You can use environment variables to change this behavior, for example:

-    $ HOST="0.0.0.0" PORT=8888 lein run

-The styling is maintained via SASS in a bunch of `.scss` files.
-Automatic conversion to CSS can be started with:
+The **systems-toolbox** library supports **Figwheel**, and all components will be reloaded while retaining their previous state.
+This works particularly well when doing changes that don't affect component state structure.
+Figwheel also detects CSS changes.
+Here, it particularly shines, as the UI will re-render immediately after any CSS change, without jumping or going back to the initial state after loading.
+For this, you need to keep the **sass watch** task running, like so:

     $ lein sass watch